 Long term care insurance is a supplemental insurance policy that helps individuals get the care they need in the event of a chronic condition, such as an injury requiring rehabilitation in a care facility, or the onset of Alzheimer’s Disease.

 Q: Does Medicare include long term care?

 A: Medicare is a government health insurance program designed to help those over 65, and those with certain severe illnesses such as Lou Gehrig’s Disease.

 It helps to cover the costs of hospital stays, doctor’s visits, and prescription drugs.
 Long term care insurance is a supplemental insurance plan that helps to cover the costs associated with care for individuals with chronic conditions and disabilities.

 Q: Can I get a free health insurance quote?

 A: Yes.
-The agents in the Trusted Choice network offer free insurance quotes and can help you assess your needs as well.
+The agents in our network offer free insurance quotes and can help you assess your needs as well.
 These independent agents work with multiple health insurance companies, which means they can compare a range of policies and options for you, and help you evaluate the right coverage for your needs.

-Contact a local independent agent in the Trusted Choice network for assistance with your healthcare needs today.
+Contact a local independent agent in our network for assistance with your healthcare needs today.